-The History of Santa Claus and Coca Cola
+The History of Santa Claus and Coca-Cola

-In 1931, illustrator Haddon Sundblom created an advertisement for Coca Cola, depicting Santa Claus as a portly gentleman with a long, white beard, and rosy cheeks dressed in a red suit with white fur trim.
+In 1931, illustrator Haddon Sundblom created an advertisement for Coca-Cola, depicting Santa Claus as a portly gentleman with a long, white beard and rosy cheeks dressed in a red suit with white fur trim.
 He had a wide, black belt, black boots, and a soft red cap.
 These advertisements further evolved the image of Santa away from his “saintly” or “bishop” garb and more of a jolly figure we know so well.

 Santa Claus – The Modern Man in Red

-Today, Santa Claus makes toys all year round with his hardworking elves and doting wife, Mrs. Claus at the North Pole.
+Today, Santa Claus makes toys all year round with his hardworking elves and doting wife, Mrs. Claus, at the North Pole.
 He travels the world in his big sleigh pulled by flying reindeer, led by Rudolph and his bright, red nose that glows.
 He leaves presents under the Christmas tree and in stockings hung by the fire.
-He’s even got little scout elves to keep tabs on kids during the month of December to make sure they’re well-behaved.
+He’s even got little scout elves to keep tabs on kids during December to make sure they’re well-behaved.
 Folklore, pop culture, books, and movies have all added details to the story of the man we’ve come to cherish.